TalariaSoftware/talariasoftware.github.io/_posts/2021-02-04-how_are_you_doing_with_mando_escamilla.md

 going through as a society, how we feel about it, and what to do about it.

 <iframe src="https://player.fireside.fm/v2/nERs6yQ-+0NcwU7Ey?theme=dark" width="740" height="200" frameborder="0" scrolling="no"></iframe>

-You can hear more from Mando by [finding him on Twitter.](https://twitter.com/mandoescamilla)